 VI.B.3.
-The program director, in partnership with the Sponsoring Institution, must provide a culture of professionalism that supports patient safety and personal responsibility. ^(Core) VI.B.4.
-Fellows and faculty members must demonstrate an understanding of their personal role in the: VI.B.4.a) provision of patient- and family-centered care; (Outcome) VI.B.4.b) safety and welfare of patients entrusted to their care, including the ability to report unsafe conditions and adverse events; ^(Outcome)
+The program director, in partnership with the Sponsoring Institution, must provide a culture of professionalism that supports patient safety and personal responsibility.
+(Core)

+VI.B.4.
+Fellows and faculty members must demonstrate an understanding of their personal role in the:

+VI.B.4.a) provision of patient- and family-centered care; (Outcome)

+VI.B.4.b) safety and welfare of patients entrusted to their care, including the ability to report unsafe conditions and adverse management of their time before during and after events: (Outcome)

+VI D 4 a) /4)